Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Introduction

 To ground language commands in the physical scene, robots must perceive their environments, a challenge addressed by advances in computer vision.
 Foundational technologies include convolutional neural networks (e.g., ResNet~\citep{he2016deep}) for feature extraction, object detectors (e.g., Faster-RCNN~\citep{girshick2015fast}, YOLO~\citep{redmon2016you}), and more recent transformer-based architectures like Vision Transformers (ViT)~\citep{dosovitskiy2020image}.
 To connect visual perception with linguistic instructions, vision-language models (VLMs) such as CLIP~\citep{radford2021learning} and Flamingo~\citep{alayrac2022flamingo} have been developed.
 These models learn joint embeddings that align visual and textual data, enabling robots to perform tasks like language-conditioned object detection~\citep{DBLP:journals/corr/abs-2305-18279} and segmentation~\citep{DBLP:conf/iclr/LiWBKR22}, which are critical for identifying and localizing objects mentioned in a command.

 To translate high-level linguistic goals into low-level robot actions, researchers explore several paradigms.
-One major approach is to learn a \textbf{language-conditioned policy} using methods like reinforcement learning (RL)~\citep{sutton1998introduction} or imitation learning (IL)~\citep{Imitation_Learning}.
-In this paradigm, the natural language command is provided as an input to the policy, which then directly outputs low-level actions (e.g., joint torques or end-effector velocities).
+One major approach is to learn a {language-conditioned policy} using methods like reinforcement learning (RL)~\citep{sutton1998introduction} or imitation learning (IL)~\citep{Imitation_Learning}.
+In this paradigm, the language command is provided as an input to the policy, which then directly outputs low-level actions (e.g., joint torques or end-effector velocities).
 For instance, in language-conditioned IL, the model learns to map from images and text commands to expert actions from a dataset of language-annotated demonstrations.
 A second popular approach decouples high-level reasoning from low-level control.
-In these methods, a large language model (LLM) or vision-language model (VLM) is used to parse the instruction and predict an intermediate goal, such as a target end-effector pose or a grasp point.
-This high-level prediction is then passed to a classical motion planner that uses inverse kinematics (IK) to compute the required joint movements~\citep{habekost2024inverse,yang2025guiding}.
-This modular design leverages the zero-shot reasoning capabilities of foundation models (FMs) for goal specification while relying on robust non-learning-based controllers for precise manipulation~\citep{yang2025guiding}.
+In these methods, a large language model or vision-language model is used to parse the instruction and predict an intermediate goal, such as a target end-effector pose or a grasp point.
+This high-level prediction is then passed to a classical motion planner that uses inverse kinematics to compute the required joint movements~\citep{habekost2024inverse,yang2025guiding}.
+This modular design leverages the \textcolor{black}{strong open-vocabulary and instruction-following priors} of foundation models (FMs) for goal specification while relying on robust non-learning-based controllers for precise manipulation~\citep{yang2025guiding}.

 While this ``Language-Perception-Control'' framework provides a useful high-level overview, a deeper analysis reveals that the central research questions are not just about these components, but about the \textit{specific functional role language plays in bridging them}.
 Different approaches leverage language in fundamentally distinct ways to solve the manipulation problem.
 This survey will focus on this perspective, categorizing recent methods based on how language enters the manipulation control loop.